-The SeaPerch is a remotely operated submersible built from more than three dozen parts including PVC pipe, pool noodles, three 12-volt motors and batteries.
-During the contest, teams must navigate their SeaPerch through obstacle courses and complete other tasks such as moving plastic rings from one part of the course and successfully place them in another part.
-The goal is to ignite youth interest in science, technology, engineering and math or STEM.
+The SeaPerch is a remotely-operated submersible built from more than three dozen parts, including PVC pipe, pool noodles, three 12-volt motors and batteries.
+During the contest, teams must navigate their SeaPerch through obstacle courses and complete other tasks, such as moving plastic rings from one part of the course and successfully placing them to another part.
+The goal is to ignite students’ interest in science, technology, engineering and math (STEM).

 For additional information, contact: